learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 1. Create new accounts at following websites, and download desktop and/or mobile apps (*recommended*):
 	1. gDrive
-		1. Get a company email account
+		1. [ ] Get a company email account
-		2. Search through all the technical goodness (knowledgebase)
+		2. [ ] Search through all the technical goodness (knowledgebase)
-		3. Use it for storage and for notes sharing
+		3. [ ] Use it for storage and for notes sharing
-	1. Gitlab
+	2. Gitlab
 		1. Use company email account and get access
-	1. Github
+	3. Github
-same tasks as in bitbucket
+		1. Ceate your own account
+		2. get access to company repos
+	4.
 Lastpass
 store all passwords using lastpass chrome extension do not save passwords using native google chrome feature (insecure)